-Figure 26: The Analysis Panel Clear Analysis: This button clears all levels of analysis.
+Figure 25: The Analysis Panel Clear Analysis: This button clears all levels of analysis.

 Spectral Referencing: This button is identical to the referencing mode on the context tool bar.

 Peak Picking: There are two modes for peak picking, automatic and manual.
 The manual peak picking is identical to the peak picking mode in the context tool bar.
-Target button: this allows the user to define whether the pick peaking algorithm should identify, positive peaks only, negative peaks only or positive and negative peaks.
-Automatic peak picking asks the user to set a threshold for the amplitude of peaks of interest then automatically picks all peaks across the spectrum and fits the subsequent model to the data.
-The threshold itself does not change the peaks that are picked but simply labels the peaks as contaminants if the peak amplitude is below the threshold or compound if the peak amplitude is above the threshold.
+Automatic peak picking asks the user to set a threshold for the amplitude of peaks of interest then automatically picks all peaks across the spectrum and fits the subsequent mode to the data.
 The fit model button allows the user to refine the fitting, either by changing the fitting model (deleting/adding peaks, changing parameters in the peak table) or simply by forcing more fitting iterations of the current model.
 Manipulation of the individual peaks after peak picking is identical to the description in the peak picking section of the context tool bar.
 The clear button will clear all picked peaks.

-The settings button to the right of this section opens the peak tab of the NMR settings, which is described in The NMR Settings section.
-Integration: There are two integration modes, the manual mode is identical to the integration mode in the context tool bar.
+The settings button to the right of this section opens the peak tab of the NMR settings, which is described in a subsequent section Integration: There are two integration modes, the manual mode is identical to the integration mode in the context tool bar.
 The automatic mode will attempt to separate the spectrum in to regions containing groups of peaks likely to belong to a single multiplet.
 Manipulation of the integral regions and labels is identical to the description of the integration mode in the context tool bar section.
 The clear button will clear all integrals across the spectrum.

 Multiplet Analysis: There are two modes for multiplet analysis.
 The manual mode is identical to the multiplet mode described in the context tool bar section.
-Automatic mode, will perform a peak picking and cluster peaks into groups or regions that are likely to belong to a single multiplet as carried out in the peak picking and integration analysis steps.
-If peak picking was performed beforehand, it will use these results to perform multiplet analysis on the regions and the peaks within each region.
+Automatic mode, will perform a peak picking and a regional analysis as carried out in the peak picking and integration analysis steps, assuming these have not already been performed, it will use these results to perform multiplet analysis on the regions and the peaks within each region.
 The individual multiplets can be manipulated with the range being extended, peaks being added or removed from the multiplet.
-Once the user is happy with the changes, the reanalyze button can be pressed to redo the multiplet analysis.
+Once the user is happy with the changes, the reanalyse button can be pressed to redo the multiplet analysis.
 The clear button clears all multiplets.

-External Tools: Advanced analysis tools The Simulation button opens the JEOL J-Coupling Simulation panel allowing a user to create a simulated spectrum.
-The Spectra Arithmetic button opens the Arithmetic panel which allows a user to add spectra together.
+Simulation GUI Toggle: If a user has created a simulation and no longer needs to see the simulation GUI it can be hidden using the simulation GUI radio button.
 3.7 The Parameters Panel The parameter panel comprises two tabs; the parameter tab is a list of all parameters available for the selected data and the report tab is a list of all parameters that will be displayed if a parameter table is created.
-Figure 27 shows the two tabs for the parameter panel of a typical 1D NMR spectrum.
+Figure 26 shows the two tabs for the parameter panel of a 1D NMR spectrum.